- To nurture the artistic spirit in each person and a lifelong love of music and learning.

 - Continue to further her teaching skills and music knowledge by belonging to professional organizations, attending workshops, reading professional publications, and engaging in other activities leading to professional growth.

-- Provide a piano in the best possible condition (most keyboards and organs are not appropriate).
+- Provide an acoustic piano in the best possible condition (keyboards and organs are not appropriate).

 - Set aside a regular time for practice each day (this can be done all at once or divided into two or more daily practice sessions) to develop self-discipline and good practice habits.
 Younger children especially need help from parents with their practicing.